Subject Summary: Part II Materials Science

 The course is taught by the Department of Materials Science & Metallurgy.

-- to develop an understanding of the biological, electrical, magnetic and mechanical properties of materials and their relationship to microstructure in a wide range of different systems, including polymers, metals and alloys, ceramics, composites and biomaterials;
+- to develop an understanding of the biological, electrical, magnetic, thermal and mechanical properties of materials and their relationship to microstructure in a wide range of different systems, including polymers, metals and alloys, ceramics, composites and biomaterials;

-- through management language or computing options, to provide transferable skills which will be of use in a future career;
+- through language, education or computing options, to provide transferable skills which will be of use in a future career;

 - to provide sufficient background to enable students to continue with more advanced topics in Part III Materials Science;